Apollo 4: Launch and flight

 On November 6, 1967, at 10:30 pm EST (03:30 November 7 UTC), the 56 1/2-hour countdown sequence began with propellant loading.
 In total there were 89 trailer-truck loads of liquid oxygen, 28 trailer loads of LH2 (liquid hydrogen), and 27 rail cars of RP-1 (highly refined kerosene).
 This time the problems encountered were few and minor, and did not delay the launch due to the use of built-in holds in the countdown, during which time accumulated delays were made good.

 Apollo 4 launched on November 9 at 7:00 am EST (noon UTC).
 Eight seconds before liftoff, the five F-1 engines ignited, sending tremendous amounts of noise across Kennedy Space Center.
 Even though the launch pads at LC-39 were more than five kilometers (three miles) from the Vehicle Assembly Building, the sound pressure was much stronger than expected and buffeted the VAB, Launch Control Center and press buildings.
 Dust was dislodged from the ceiling of the Launch Control Center and formed a layer on the consoles of mission controllers.
-Dr. William Donn of Columbia University described the blast as one of the loudest noises, natural or artificial, in human history, excepting nuclear explosions.
+William Donn of Columbia University described the blast as one of the loudest noises, natural or artificial, in human history, excepting nuclear explosions.
 CBS's commentator, Walter Cronkite, and producer Jeff Gralnick put their hands on their trailer's observation window to stop it from shattering as ceiling tiles fell from above.
 Cronkite found Apollo 4 to be the most frightening space mission he covered.